James Beard: Family

 James Andrews Beard was born in Portland, Oregon, on May 5, 1903, to Elizabeth and John Beard.
 His British-born mother operated the Gladstone Hotel, and his father worked at the city's customs house.
 The family vacationed on the Pacific coast in Gearhart, Oregon.

 Beard's earliest memory of food was at the 1905 Lewis and Clark Exposition, when he was two years old.
 In his memoir he recalled:

 I was taken to the exposition two or three times.
 The thing that remained in my mind above all others—I think it marked my life—was watching Triscuits and shredded wheat biscuits being made.
 Isn't that crazy?
 At two years old that memory was made.
 It intrigued the hell out of me.

 At age three Beard was bedridden with malaria, and the illness gave him time to focus on the food prepared by his mother and Jue-Let, the family's Chinese cook.
 According to Beard he was raised by Jue-Let and Thema, his Chinese nanny, who instilled in him a passion for Chinese culture.
-Beard reportedly "[attributed] much of his upbringing to Jue-Let," whom he referred to as his Chinese godfather.
+Beard reportedly "[attributed] much of his upbringing to Jue-Let", whom he referred to as his Chinese godfather.

 Education

 Beard graduated from Portland's Washington High School in 1920.
-In the same year he briefly attended Reed College in Portland, Oregon.
-He was expelled for homosexuality in 1922, having had relationships with "one or more male students and a professor."
+In the same year, he began study at Reed College in Portland, Oregon.
+He was expelled in 1922, having had relationships with "one or more male students and a professor."
 The college granted Beard an honorary degree in 1976.
+After his death in 1985, James bequeathed the bulk of his estate to Reed, including his private collection of his own cookbooks, and set up the James Beard Scholarship Fund, which supports students who otherwise could not afford tuition.

 After leaving Reed, he traveled from Portland to Liverpool aboard a British freighter, spending subsequent years living and traveling in Europe.
 In 1923, he joined a theatrical troupe and studied voice and theater.
 He also spent time in Paris, where he experienced French cuisine at its bistros and central market, Les Halles.
 In France, he also had the opportunity to enjoy sexual freedom, having a short relationship with a young man.
 From this period and the widespread influence of French food culture, he became a Francophile.
 In 1927 he returned to the US, spending time in Portland, Hollywood, and New York attempting to start a career in acting, costume and set design, and radio.